xari/xari-dev/content/blog/better-unnesting/index.md

 ---
-title: Better array unnesting in JavaScript
+title: Data Wrangling With JS Array Methods
 date: 2021-12-06
-description: Patterns for unnesting and reducing array items.
+description: Patterns for unnesting and reducing structured data.
 ---

 Data wrangling can be one of the most rewarding tasks in programming.